Sanju-369/mcp-it-/README.md

  We are the technical team that independent businesses never had.
   A business registers on our platform, tells us what they sell, and we handle everything:

-** Build their MCP server ** — live in 48 hours connect with claude,PerPlexity
+## Build their MCP server  — live in 48 hours connect with claude, PerPlexity.

-** Implement Google UCP ** — appear in Gemini and Google AI Mode
+## Implement Google UCP  — appear in Gemini and Google AI Mode.

-** Apply and implement OpenAI ACP on their behalf ** — appear in ChatGPT shopping
+## Apply and implement OpenAI ACP on their behalf  — appear in ChatGPT shopping.

-** Optimize their data weekly ** — rank above competitors in agent results
+## Optimize their data weekly  — rank above competitors in agent results.

-** Manage all protocol updates ** — they never worry about technical changes
+## Manage all protocol updates  — they never worry about technical changes.

 ## Tech Stack